 Think of some of the goals you'd like to accomplish (getting fit, learning a new language, cleaning your house).

-First, break your goals down into the TINIEST steps you can imagine.
-And I mean SERIOUSLY tiny: 2 pushups per day, 1 tooth, 1 glass of water... however small you need.
+Then break those down into the TINIEST steps you can imagine.
+And I mean SERI-OUSLY tiny: 2 pushups per day, 1 tooth, 1 glass of water...however small you need.
 Make it something you KNOW you can do.